University of Texas Medical Branch

-The University of Texas Medical Branch (UTMB) is a public academic health science center in Galveston, Texas.
+The University of Texas Medical Branch (UTMB) is a public academic health science center in Galveston, Texas, United States.
 It is part of the University of Texas System.
 UTMB includes the oldest medical school in Texas, and has about 11,000 employees.
-In February 2019, it received an endowment of $560 million.
+As of April 2024, it had an endowment of $763 million.

 Established in 1891 as the University of Texas Medical Department, UTMB has grown from one building, 23 students and 13 faculty members to more than 70 buildings, more than 2,500 students and more than 1,000 faculty.
-It has four schools, three institutes for advanced study, a comprehensive medical library, four on-site hospitals (including an affiliated Shriners Hospital for Children), a network of clinics that provide primary and specialized medical care and numerous research facilities.
+It has five schools (Medicine, Nursing, Health Professions, Public and Population Health, and Graduate Biomedical Sciences), three institutes for advanced study, a comprehensive medical library, four on-site hospitals (including an affiliated Shriners Hospital for Children), a network of clinics that provide primary and specialized medical care and numerous research facilities.

 UTMB's primary missions are health sciences education, medical research (it is home to the Galveston National Laboratory) and health care services.
 Its emergency department at John Sealy Hospital is certified as a Level I Trauma Center and serves as the lead trauma facility for a nine-county region in Southeast Texas; it is one of only three Level I Trauma centers serving all ages in Southeast Texas.